GSO Test

 Impact

-The impact of Computing is measured on the children’s progress but also their enjoyment.
+The impact of Computing is measured by the children’s progress but also their enjoyment.
 Our children enjoy their computing lessons and are confident in their use of a range of hardware and software.
-The children of our school are also knowledgeable and confident when discussing online safety.
-They value this aspect of computing and are respectful in their conduct online.
+Computing lessons at Beehive Lane are full of enthusiastic learning, of children who can work independently and collaboratively and of children clearly progressing in their skills.